Publications

 Housing Element Law Overview

-California Housing Element Manual 2nd Ed.
-Law, Advocacy and Litigation (Jan.
-2009) PDF
+California Housing Element Manual 5th Ed., Law, Advocacy, and Litigation (March 2023)

-Appendices include excerpts from California’s land use laws, and materials from the state Department of Housing and Community Development.
+Appendices include excerpts from California’s land use laws and materials from the California Department of Housing and Community Development.
+Updated March 2023.
+If you have any questions, please email us at publications@pilpca.org.

 Inclusionary Zoning

-Inclusionary Zoning After Palmer & Patterson (May 2010), PDF
+Inclusionary Zoning After Palmer & Patterson (May 2010)

-Inclusionary Zoning: Policy Considerations and Best Practices (Dec.
-2002), PDF
+Inclusionary Zoning: Policy Considerations and Best Practices (December 2002)

 Inclusionary zoning policies require a certain percentage of all new housing to be made affordable to lower income households.
 Over 100 cities and counties in California have adopted such a policy.
 PILP has produced three publications on inclusionary zoning policies in California.
 The first and second publications discuss the legal issues relating to inclusionary zoning policies.
 The third provides an overview of best practices – suggested policy approaches that have proven effective in practice.